-The University has a long-established design review and approval process.
-This thorough process evaluates site selection, designer selection, and design.
+The University has a long-established design review and approval process that will guide development at Carolina North.
+This thorough process evaluates site selection, designer selection, and project design.
 The process engages individuals from across the University, including:

 - Board of Trustees

-- Board of Trustees Building and Grounds
+- Board of Trustees Building and Grounds Committee

-Committee

-- Chancellor's Buildings and Grounds
+- · Chancellor's Buildings and Grounds Committee

-Committee

-- Facilities Planning
+- Facilities Planning & Construction

 - Design Review Committee

 - Project User Group